Marquette Building (St. Louis)

 The Marquette Building, also known as the Boatmen's Bank Building, is a historical building in downtown St. Louis.

-It was completed in 1914 at Broadway and Olive Streets, at 19 stories, designed by the St. Louis architecture partnership of Eames and Young.
+It was completed in 1914 at Broadway and Olive Streets, at 19 stories, designed by the St. Louis architecture partnership of Eames & Young.
 The building stands at 20 stories with a 2-story penthouse atop the 20th floor.
-A 1915 Annex, also designed by Eames and Young, was razed in 1998.
+A 1915 Annex, also designed by Eames & Young, was razed in 1998.
 The Marquette Building was added to the National Register of Historic Places the same year, and was redeveloped for condos in 2007.
 The building roof sports a small pool atop the eastern wing and a dog park/ relief area on the western wing, that are available to building residents.